-As of September 30, 2024, the Company was in compliance with the covenants of the Migdalor loan.
+As of June 30, 2024, the Company was in compliance with the covenants of the Migdalor loan.

 In February 2024, the Company performed a partial early repayment of Migdalor Loan in the amount of 2 million NIS (approximately \$550).
 During April and May 2024, the Company made an additional partial early repayment of Migdalor loan in the amount of 10.9 million NIS approximately \$2,933).
 In May 2024, the Company signed an amendment to the agreement with Migdalor, pursuant to which the remaining \$470 of the one-time interest payment which was originally due in January 2024 to Migdalor will be paid in 12 equal monthly payments bearing 9.6% interest from February 2024 till February 2025.
-In addition, the Company is obligated to issue Migdalor warrants to acquire common stock for up to \$150 subject to the agreed upon formula.
-The Company has a paid, during July 2024, a total amount of \$196 (for the periods from February to June) of the one-time interest payment.
+In addition, the Company will issue Migdalor warrants to acquire common stock for up to \$150 subject to the agreed upon formula.
+As of June 30, 2024, the total loan balance outstanding was 1.16 million NIS (approximately \$308) which was paid in July 2024.
+The Company has also paid, during July 2024, a total amount of \$196 (for the periods from February to June) of the one-time interest payment.